benjaminp/six/documentation/index.rst

 .. function:: viewkeys(dictionary, **kwargs)

-   Returns a view over *dictionary*\'s keys.
+   Return a view over *dictionary*\'s keys.
 This replaces ``dictionary.viewkeys()`` on Python 2.7 and ``dictionary.keys()`` on Python 3. *kwargs* are passed through to the underlying method.

 .. function:: viewvalues(dictionary, **kwargs)

-   Returns a view over *dictionary*\'s values.
+   Return a view over *dictionary*\'s values.
 This replaces ``dictionary.viewvalues()`` on Python 2.7 and ``dictionary.values()`` on Python 3. *kwargs* are passed through to the underlying method.

 .. function:: viewitems(dictionary, **kwargs)

-   Returns a view over *dictionary*\'s items.
+   Return a view over *dictionary*\'s items.
 This replaces ``dictionary.viewitems()`` on Python 2.7 and ``dictionary.items()`` on Python 3. *kwargs* are passed through to the underlying method.